BAAS-Dynamic/DCS-SK60-Mod/README.md

 # DCS-SK60-Mod
 Development of the SK60 mod for Digital Combat Simulator
+## Notice For this Branch
++ This branch is a back up of Version 1 and will be locked

 ## Rough Planning
 ### In May
 + make most of the avionics working